-1.2.1 Access
+1.2.1 Access (2022)

-The proportion of new entrants from BAME communities was above target in 2017/18 and 2018/1912 (as set out in the School's earlier Access Agreements) at 18.2% and 14.6% respectively.
-There is a good correlation for the School as a whole between the proportion of new entrants and the proportion of applicants from BAME communities (14.7% and 14.1% of UK domiciled applicants for 2017 and 2018 entry respectively13) with 2017/18 showing a particularly strong conversion rate (in both years there is a higher proportion of BAME entrants than applicants).
-However, in absolute terms when using the OfS data set this performance was significantly below the sector average which has seen circa 30% of new entrants from BAME communities over the last few years.
-An analysis of new entrant performance at programme level indicates a mixed performance across the disciplines.12
+The proportion of new entrants from BAME communities was above target in 2017/18 and 2018/1915 (as set out in the School's earlier Access Agreements) at 18.2% and 14.6% respectively.
+There is a good correlation for the School as a whole between the proportion of new entrants and the proportion of applicants from BAME communities (14.7% and 14.1% of UK domiciled applicants for 2017 and 2018 entry respectively16) with 2017/18 showing a particularly strong conversion rate (in both years there is a higher proportion of BAME entrants than applicants).
+However, in absolute terms when using the OfS data set this performance was significantly below the sector average, which has seen circa 30% of new entrants from BAME communities over the last few years.
+An analysis of new entrant performance at programme level indicates a mixed performance across the disciplines.

 In the OfS data, the average gap over the five-year period was 72.78 compared with a sector average over the same period of 41.78.
-In 2017/18 the ratio of white new entrants to BAME new entrants was 4.5:1; when this is subdivided the ratio was 9.3:1 for black new entrants and 130:1 for Asian students.
-The School recognises the need to make progress in respect of Asian students and will align its access activities towards this end.
-However, given the very small numbers, for the immediate future it will focus on recruitment targets for the broader BAME group.
-Looking ahead, the School will consider in year 3 of the plan, if sufficient data is available, the appropriateness of a target for Asian new entrants to meet or exceed the levels found elsewhere in Creative Arts and Design subjects (4.6% Asian undergraduate full-time students in 2017/18 across all year groups 15).
+In 2017/18 the ratio of white new entrants to BAME new entrants was 4.5:1; when this is subdivided the ratio was 9.3:1 for black new entrants and 130:1 for Asian students.17 The School recognises the need to make progress in respect of Asian students and will align its access activities towards this end.
+However, given the very small numbers, for the immediate future the School will focus on recruitment targets for the broader BAME group.
+During the variation process in 2022, data from 2018-2021 was considered, to determine whether a target specific to Asian new entrants would be appropriate, as per the commitment set out in the first iteration of this Plan.
+The number of students recruited from Asian backgrounds continues to be too small to report on, and so a target in this area would not be possible to determine, particularly when considering the decreasing proportion of Asian students progressing to Design, and Creative and Performing Arts subjects in the UK overall (3.4% in 2019/20, and 3.1% in 2020/2118).
+We will continue to work with Asian prospective students via our Access activity, and report on new entrants via aggregated ethnicity to ensure GDPR compliance.